lex-node/governance/constitution/constitution.md

 ## 5. Liability

 5.1.
-The Foundation is a distinct legal entity representing the DAO in all relationships with parties who have not consented to this Constitution.
-This means the DAO accepts no liability and all disputes, including claims of tort, must be directed to the Foundation.
+The Foundation is a distinct legal entity representing the Pocket DAO in various matters.
+This means the Pocket DAO accepts no liability and all disputes, including claims of tort, must be directed to the Foundation.

 5.2.
 Users shall be liable for losses caused by false or misleading attestations, such as fraudulent relay proofs, and shall forfeit any stake thereby according to the consensus rules of Pocket Core.

 5.3.
-Software developers (such as the Pocket Development Company) are contracted by the Foundation on behalf of the DAO to develop Pocket Core.
+Software developers (such as the Pocket Development Company) are contracted by the Foundation on behalf of the Pocket DAO to develop Pocket Core.
 Because the Foundation defer to the Council, the Council is ultimately responsible for reviewing new software and approving Protocol Upgrades.
 Further, the Validator Nodes are responsible for accepting Protocol Upgrade Governance Transactions approved by the Council, and Users consent to the Validator Nodes' decisions through their use of the blockchain in accordance with Article 2.1.
 Therefore, the Users agree to hold software developers harmless for unintentional mistakes made in the expression of contractual intent, whether or not said mistakes were due to actual or perceived negligence.

 ## 7. Finances

 7.1.
-Contributors agree to pay taxes on all DAO-related income in whichever jurisdiction they reside.
-The DAO will not be held liable for any neglect in this matter.
+Contributors agree to pay taxes on all Pocket DAO-related income in whichever jurisdiction they reside.
+The Pocket DAO will not be held liable for any neglect in this matter.

 7.2.
-The DAO will only accept incoming payments to its treasury in the form of Governance Stakes and the Pocket Network Block Reward.
+The Pocket DAO will only accept incoming payments to its treasury in the form of Governance Stakes and the Pocket Network Block Reward.
 For outgoing payments to recipients who may have not consented to this Constitution, the DAO will send funds piecemeal from the Council On-Chain Treasury to the Foundation's On-Chain multi-signature wallet for specific PEPs.

 7.3.
 It is forbidden to propose or approve unconditional general distributions of the Council On-Chain Treasury to token holders, which may be misconstrued as dividends.